The Art of the Introduction (And Why It Matters More Than You Think)

 When You Try Too Hard to Be Natural

-I didn’t walk away feeling embarrassed as much as I felt aware.
 I realized how easy it is to overthink the smallest human moment.
-I had built that introduction up in my head like a career-defining moment.
+I had built that introduction up in my head like it was career-defining.
 It wasn’t.
-It was just a guy trying to say hi to another guy.
+It was just one person saying hi to another.

 “It’s a skill that I am consistently working on and something that I think I will always be working on, the art of introducing yourself.”